Sheryl-cloud/se-assignment-1-setting-up-your-developer-environment-Sheryl-cloud/README.md

 2. Visit the manufacturer's website for your computer or individual components to download and install the latest drivers.
 3. Install any available Windows updates to ensure your system is up to date.

-Step 10: Enjoy Windows 11
-1. Once all drivers and updates are installed, you're ready to enjoy Windows 11!
-2. Explore the new features and improvements, and customize your system to your liking.

 2. Install a Text Editor or Integrated Development Environment (IDE):
    Select and install a text editor or IDE suitable for your programming languages and workflow.
 Download and Install Visual Studio Code. https://code.visualstudio.com/Download

 Step 1: Download Visual Studio Code
-1. Open your web browser and navigate to the official Visual Studio Code website: [Visual Studio Code](https://code.visualstudio.com/).
+1. Open your web browser and navigate to the official Visual Studio Code website:(https://code.visualstudio.com/).
 2. Once on the website, you'll see a prominent "Download for Windows" button.
 Click on it to start downloading the installer.

 Step 2: Run the Installer